September 30th

 Meaning of the subhAShita:

 O Mother!
-I prostrate to you and utter (these words) - if at all I have carried out any meritorious deeds (in my life), may you become my mother in all my future births too!
+I prostrate to you and utter (these words)—if at all I have carried out any meritorious deeds (in my life), may you become my mother in all my future births too!

 Commentary:

 The backstory is crucial for grasping the depth of this touching verse.
-It is spoken by the antagonist Duryodhana in poet Bhasa's work, Ūrubhaṅga.
+It is spoken by the antagonist Duryodhana in poet Bhāsa's work, Ūrubhaṅga.
 This moment captures the agony following the shattering of Duryodhana's thigh by Bhīma during the Mahābhārata war.

 Duryodhana, well aware of his many misdeeds throughout his life, faced a profound realization.
 As he reflected on his actions, he recognized that the tally of his virtuous deeds was painfully scant.
 Even if just a handful existed, he longed to exchange those meager merits for the opportunity to be reunited with the same mother, regardless of the form he might take in the next life.

 A mother’s love is unconditional, nurturing, and profound.
-Even a wayward son like Duryodhana recognized the depth of his mother’s affection, yearning for that bond in every life, showcasing the vastness of maternal devotion.
+Even a wayward son like Duryodhana recognized the depth of his mother’s affection, yearning for that bond in every life, showcasing the vastness of maternal dedication.

 As the heart of the family, a mother’s love is selfless and demands nothing in return, surpassing all earthly forces.
-Each mother embodies the ideal of motherhood, occupying an irreplaceable place in her children’s lives.
+A mother embodies the ideal of motherhood, occupying an irreplaceable place in her children’s lives.
 The bond between mother and child is eternal.

 pada vigrahaH: